OurVoiceUSA/civic-broker/README.md

 ## Contributing

 Thank you for your interest in contributing to us!
-To avoid potential legal headaches and to allow distribution on Apple's App Store please sign our CLA (Contributors License Agreement).
+To avoid potential legal headaches please sign our CLA (Contributors License Agreement).
 We handle this via pull request hooks on GitHub provided by https://cla-assistant.io/

 ## License